-Clostridioides difficile (C. difficile; formerly known as Clostridium difficile) is a gram-positive bacillus that may cause antibiotic-associated diarrhea.
-Rates of C. difficile infection are particularly high among hospitalized patients and residents in long-term care facilities because C. difficile spores are easily transmitted (fecal-oral route) and difficult to eradicate.
-The bacterium is resistant to multiple antibiotics, so colonization with C. difficile most commonly occurs following antibiotic treatment of other diseases.
-The resulting damage to the intestinal flora promotes infection, which may be accompanied by high fever, abdominal pain, and foul-smelling diarrhea.
-The most severe form of C. difficile infection is pseudomembranous colitis, which can lead to ileus, sepsis, and toxic megacolon.
+Clostridioides difficile (C. difficile; formerly known as Clostridium difficile) is a gram-positive bacillus that can cause antibiotic-associated diarrhea.
+Rates of C. difficile infection (CDI) are particularly high among hospitalized patients and residents in long-term care facilities because C. difficile spores are easily transmitted ( ) and difficult to eradicate.
+The bacterium is resistant to multiple antibiotics, and colonization with C. difficile most commonly occurs following antibiotic treatment for other diseases.
+The resulting damage to the intestinal flora promotes C. difficile infection, which typically manifests with diarrhea accompanied by fever and abdominal pain.
+Severe CDI or fulminant CDI may manifest with or toxic megacolon.
 In most cases, however, colonization results in asymptomatic carriage.
-Diagnosis is usually made via detection of the C. difficile toxin, C. difficile glutamate dehydrogenase antigen, and/or corresponding genes in stool samples.
-C. difficile infection is treated with oral vancomycin or oral fidaxomicin.
-Following diagnosis, strict adherence to hygiene measures and patient isolation is essential, especially in hospitals and other healthcare settings.
+Diagnosis of symptomatic patients is based on stool tests for CDI, which detect toxins or toxigenic strains of C. difficile or the identification of on imaging or endoscopy.
+Vancomycin and fidaxomicin are the preferred antibiotic agents for treating CDI.
+Once the diagnosis is confirmed, measures to prevent transmission (e.g., patient cohorting or isolation, strict adherence to hygiene measures) should be followed, especially in hospitals and other health care settings.

-- Patients affected by community-acquired infections are typically younger (average age 50 years).
+- Community-acquired CDI: affected individuals are typically younger (∼ 50 years)